nrdave/dotfiles/README.md

 ### Qt Theming

-For theming Qt, I generally just force Qt apps to use GTK 2 theming (GTK 2 because it seems all the available Qt plugins for GTK theming use GTK 2).
+For theming Qt, I generally just force Qt apps to use the Qt 5 and Qt 6 settings apps.
+In those apps, I set the theme to GTK 2.
 I include alternative `qt5ct.conf` and `qt6ct.conf` files to control font size using the `Small_Screen` yadm class I have.
 This way, I can specify if fonts need to be enlarged for smaller screens or not.

 Dependencies:
 - Qt 5 Settings (qt5ct on arch)
 - Qt 6 Settings (qt6ct on arch)
 - A GTK theme that supports GTK 2 (for me, Arc-Dark)
 - On Arch linux, you need the [qt5-styleplugins](https://aur.archlinux.org/packages/qt5-styleplugins) and [qt6gtk2](https://aur.archlinux.org/packages/qt6gtk2) packages from the AUR.

-Something I noticed with Kdenlive specifically was that some parts of the UI didn't look right until I installed the Breeze theme, so also consider installing that as well.
+- Something I noticed with Kdenlive specifically was that some parts of the UI didn't look right until I installed the Breeze theme, so also consider installing that as well.

 ### Sway

-My current window manager on Arch Linux.
+My current window manager/compositor on Arch Linux.

 I'm not gonna bother describing an entire window manager config here, but it's mostly just the defaults with a custom background and changing the launcher to `fuzzel`.
 I also added a screenshot mode based on a config I found online - enter it using Super+P (by default.
-You can change it in your hardware_config file).
+You can change it in your hardware\_config file).

 I also included handling of the XF86 keys for audio using wireplumber (because